What is a PDQ machine?

 ❌ Keep an eye on the battery

-As with countertop card machines, portable terminals are secure and durable, but you are able to use them within a range (usually about 100m) that covers most small businesses.
+As with countertop card machines, portable terminals are secure and durable, but you are able to use them within a range (usually about 100 metres) that covers most small businesses.

 Mobile PDQ machines